-Jury selection for the trial of Vice President Dick Cheney’s former chief of staff has begun.
-Lewis "Scooter" Libby faces five counts of lying to federal investigators, perjury, and obstruction of justice.
-He is accused of lying to investigators and a grand jury during the investigation of the outing of CIA operative Valerie Plame.
+AMY GOODMAN: We turn now to jury selection for the trial of Vice President Dick Cheney’s former chief of staff, which has begun this week.
+Lewis “Scooter” Libby faces five counts of lying to federal investigators, perjury and obstruction of justice.
+He’s accused of lying to investigators and a grand jury during the investigation of the outing of CIA operative Valerie Plame.

-Plame is the wife of Ambassador Joseph Wilson who openly accused the Bush administration of manipulating and distorting pre-war intelligence on Iraq.
-He is also accused of attempting to conceal his role, and possibly that of others, in leaking to the media that Wilson’s wife was a CIA officer.
-Libby’s defense team is expected to call his former boss — Vice President Cheney — to testify as a witness.
+Plame is the wife of Ambassador Joseph Wilson, who openly accused the Bush administration of manipulating and distorting pre-war intelligence on Iraq.
+He’s also accused of attempting to conceal his role, and possibly that of others, in leaking to the media that Wilson’s wife was a CIA officer.
+Libby’s defense team is expected to call his former boss, Vice President Dick Cheney, to testify as a witness.

-AMY GOODMAN: On Sunday, Chris Wallace of FOX News questioned Vice President Dick Cheney about the case.
+On Sunday, Chris Wallace of Fox News questioned Vice President Dick Cheney about the case.

 CHRIS WALLACE: Your former chief of staff, Scooter Libby, goes on trial this coming week on charges of obstruction of justice and perjury.
 As I mentioned to Mrs. Cheney, when she was here a few weeks ago, I happened to notice that you invited Mr. Libby to your Christmas party, which you also invited me to.
 Given his legal troubles, why?

 CHRIS WALLACE: Why invite him to your party?